cris971107/cris971107.github.io/README.md

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

-### Project Title One
+### Project Title One: A/B Test Analysis
-*A brief description of your project, the tools used, and the key insights derived.*
+Analyzed the performance of a new recommendation engine through an A/B test to determine if it significantly improved user conversion across the sales funnel.

-### Project Title Two
+### Project Title Two: YouTube Trending Analysis Dashboard
-*A brief description of your project, the tools used, and the key insights derived.*
+This project analyzes a dataset of 1,155 records of YouTube trending videos.
+Using Tableau, I developed a strategic dashboard for Advertising Planning Managers to identify which content categories are dominating specific regions, allowing for data-driven ad placement.

-### Project Title Three
+### Project Title Three: Model Fitness: Data-Driven Customer Retention
-*A brief description of your project, the tools used, and the key insights derived.*
+The "Model Fitness" gym chain is developing a data-driven strategy to combat customer churn.
+This project analyzes digitalized customer profiles to predict the probability of attrition for the next month.

 ## 🛠️ Skills